-The newly-established Centre for Art History and Art Theory is part of ANU School of Art and focuses on teaching and research in a wide range of art historical and theoretical areas.
-It offers the Bachelor of Art History and Curatorship, and teaches courses in undergraduate programs, graduate coursework programs and graduate research programs.
-It also offers higher degree research (Master of Philosophy and Doctor of Philsophy) in art history and art theory.
+The Centre for Art History and Art Theory focuses on teaching and research across a wide range of visual and material culture with an emphasis on cross cultural and interdisciplinary approaches and object-based analysis.
+It offers the Bachelor of Art History and Curatorship, delivers courses in undergraduate programs, graduate coursework and graduate research programs, and also offers higher degree research degrees (Master of Philosophy and Doctor of Philosophy in Art History).

 Research specialisations include Asian art; Australian art; early modern to contemporary European art; curatorship; photography; craft, decorative arts and design history.
 Centre staff have extensive professional experience in the arts sector in Australia and internationally and work closely with cultural institutions including those in Canberra.
 The Centre hosts the Australian Consortium on Asian Art and organises various public events, conferences and workshops every year.
 In December 2016 it is hosting the AAANZ annual conference.
 The Director of the Centre is Professor Helen Ennis FAHA, Sir William Dobell Chair of Art History.